 How much is does it cost to attend Purdue North Central?

 When are fees due?

 Financial aid at Purdue North Central (PNC) refers to a student’s entire financial aid award package.
 PNC participates in both title IV federal and state financial aid programs.
 Aid may include Grants (Pell Grant, Federal Supplemental Educational Opportunity Grant, Frank O’Bannon Grant and 21st Century Scholars Award), Loans (Direct Subsidized and Unsubsidized Stafford Loans, Direct Parent Plus Loans and Federal Perkins Loans), the Federal Work-Study program as well as institutional and private Scholarships.
 Read more about these programs.

 How do I apply for financial aid at Purdue North Central?

 When should I apply?

 I have missed the state’s FAFSA filing deadline of March 10.
 Can I still apply?

 Yes!
-You will be ineligible to receive state financial aid for the academic year, however, federal financial aid is still available.
+You will be ineligible to receive most state financial aid for the academic year, however, federal financial aid is still available.

 Do I have to be admitted to Purdue North Central to apply for financial aid?

 Your application for financial aid may be filed prior to your admission, but you must be formally admitted as a degree-seeking student to receive federal and state financial aid.

 Should I wait until my federal taxes are completed to file for financial aid?

 Ideally you will use completed tax data to file the FAFSA.
 However, if this data is not available; you should estimate the tax data using your W2 forms so you can meet the March 10 state filing deadline.
 After the Department of Education processes your application, you will receive a Student Aid Report (SAR).
 Make any needed corrections online or with the Financial Aid Office.
 Note: All corrections must be filed before the May 15 state edit deadline.

 What is the difference between Subsidized and Unsubsidized Stafford loans?